Pouloo/Shell_Calculator/README.md

 - A proper text editor (In case you want to contribute)

 ## Description
-A simple implementation of a bash scripted calculator that takes two numbers
+A simple implementation of a bash scripted calculator that lets the user choose one type of operation amongst 5 available, and takes two numbers as input to subsequently output the result of the operation.

 ## Contributing
+If you'd like to contribute to this project, please follow these guidelines:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Make your changes and commit them.
+4. Push your changes to your fork.
+5. Submit a pull request.